Financial Aid Frequently Ask Questions

 My parents make too much money, should I apply for financial aid?

-The calculation which determines eligibility for aid is complicated.
-There is no easy, straight forward "income cut-off" or other method to help you anticipate whether you'll be eligible.
+Calculating and determining financial aid eligibility can be complicated.
+There is no easy, straightforward "income cut-off" or other method to help you anticipate whether you'll be eligible.
 Regardless of how much money you or your parents make, you should still submit the FAFSA.

 What if my family’s financial circumstances change drastically during a given year?

 There are circumstances that will enable the financial aid office to adjust a student’s aid eligibility.
 These circumstances could include: job loss due to unemployment or illness, separation or divorce, or unusual medical expenses.
-If conditions such as these occur during the academic year, please complete a Professional Judgment Form.
+If conditions such as these occur during the academic year, please complete a Special Circumstances Form.

 I recently got married.
 Do I need to make corrections to my FAFSA indicating I am now married?